threefoldfoundation/tfchain/specs/3bot_registration.md

 + 8 bytes: `uint64`, `int64`, `uint`, `int`

 While it is true, that it would still waste for example 3 bytes in the case of a `uint32` value of 255 or less, optimizing at this level would start to be about trade-offs.
-If continue with the `uint32` type example: using 2 bits you could represent whether it requires 1, 2, 3 or 4 bytes.
+If we continue with the `uint32` type example: using 2 bits you could represent whether it requires 1, 2, 3 or 4 bytes.
 It does however mean you can now only have a maximum value of `2^28` (268,435,456) instead of `2^32`.